grincc/agenda/notes/2022-05-24-community-meeting-notes.md

  __dtavarez__ :
  >__cekickafa__ : Excuse me but locating ip ,geo doesnt hinders privacy?

- that would it be a good discussion but right now the geo location is only used to display the heatmap it is possible to unlink the geo information of the ip there is no need to save it
+ that is a good discussion
+but right now the geo location is only used to display the heatmap it is possible to unlink the geo information of the ip there is no need to save it